Düsseldorf: German Federal Republic

+Düsseldorf was incorporated into the British occupation zone on 21 June 1945.
 In 1946, Düsseldorf was made capital of the newly established state of North Rhine-Westphalia.
 The establishment of ministries and the state parliament gave the city an important political role that it retains to the present day.

 The immediate postwar decades were marked by reconstruction.
-Much of the old town and city center was rebuilt, though partly in modernist forms rather than historical replicas.
+Much of the old town and city centre was rebuilt, though partly in modernist forms rather than historical replicas.
 Düsseldorf emerged as a key economic hub during the Wirtschaftswunder ("economic miracle") of the 1950s and 1960s, attracting industries such as steel, machinery, chemicals, and banking.
 From the 1960s onwards, the city developed into one of Germany’s most important centres for trade fairs and international business.
 The Messe Düsseldorf became a leading venue for global exhibitions.

 Beginning in the 1950s, the Japanese community of Düsseldorf grew significantly as numerous Japanese companies opened offices in the city.
 The growing expatriate population led to the founding of the Japanese Club Düsseldorf in 1964.
 Two years later, in 1966, the Japanese Chamber of Commerce and Industry was established, which formalised the coordination of Japanese corporate interests in Germany.
 In 1971, the Japanese International School in Düsseldorf was established, followed by the creation of a Japanese garden in Nordpark in 1975.
 By the 1980s, Düsseldorf hosted the largest Japanese community in Germany.
 The city developed a distinctive "Little Tokyo" district along Immermannstraße, where Japanese shops, restaurants, and cultural institutions were established.

 The late 20th century saw the decline of heavy industry, but the city transitioned towards services, telecommunications, fashion, and advertising.
 After German reunification in 1990, Düsseldorf consolidated its status as a political, economic and cultural centre.
 From the late 20th century, urban renewal measures included the redevelopment of the Medienhafen (Media Harbour), with new buildings designed by international architects.